WDAqua/PageRankRDF/README.md

 # PageRankRDF

-## Note: This repository is now mantained by QAnswer, it can be found [here](https://github.com/QAnswer/PageRankRDF).

 This repository contains a command line tool to compute PageRank scores over RDF graphs.
 Applying the PageRank algorithm to RDF graphs is not difficult, but doing it in a memory efficient and scalable way is not easy.

 ## Usage